 You have to see the eggs or worms to make the diagnosis.
 The best way to do this is by doing a tape test.
 In the morning, before your child goes to the bathroom or washes up, put the sticky side of a piece of clear tape around the anus.
 Remove the tape and look for pinworms or their eggs.
 You can also buy a tape test kit at the pharmacy.
 If you do not find pinworms, do the tape test 2 more mornings in a row, to be sure.

 How to Treat the Infection

-- Keep your child's fingernails cut as short as possible.
+- Keep your child's fingernails clean and cut as short as possible.

 - Scrub the toilet seat daily with disinfectant or soap and water (Picture 2).

-- Wash used bed linen, all clothing, towels and washcloths in hot water with detergent daily.
+- Promptly wash used bed linen, all clothing, towels and washcloths in hot water with detergent.

 - Vacuum carpets and floors well.Wash the canister or change the vacuum cleaner’s bag after each use.Seal the bag before throwing it away.

 - Wash any raw vegetables or fruits thoroughly before eating.

 - Call your child's school or childcare center so that they can take extra steps to prevent the spread to others.Your child can return to school or childcare 24 hours after treatment.

 - If anal itching lasts more than 1 week